FoxxMD/blog/_posts/2024-07-01-lan-reverse-proxy-https.md

 #### Configuring Technitium

 There are [numerous configurable features](https://technitium.com/dns/help.html) but we are only interested in minimum settings required for server our reverse proxy.
+For [ad-blocking see the Recipes below.](#ad-block-with-technitium)

 ##### Settings -> General -> DNS Server Local End Points
 {: data-toc-skip='' .mt-4 }